adjerbetian/alexandre-djerbetian/README.md

   - [ ] try yarn 2
   - [ ] use [pre-rendering](https://github.com/chrisvfritz/prerender-spa-plugin)
 - **General**
+  - [ ] add a link to the source code repository on github
   - [ ] change the home page picture
   - [ ] add the navbar for mobile
   - [ ] curve the navbar